-The seawater cooling system operates exactly like the cooling system on the main engines.
+The seawater cooling system operates like the cooling system on the main engines.
 It includes a strainer that prevents debris in the seawater from entering the cooling pump.
-The strainer is located near the generator.
-It is important to check and clean the strainer regularly to ensure the seawater system can circulate enough
+The strainer is located in the stern bilge near the generator.
+It is important to check and clean the strainer regularly to ensure the seawater system can circulate enough water to provide cooling for the closed cooling and exhaust systems on the generator.